-Ever helped anyone with the technicalities of a gadget?
+Ever helped anyone with a gadget?

 If providing technical support is your forte then you are the most suitable person for the job of a help desk professional.
 All you need is a job opening to put your skills to some good use.

 But do you include "Critical Thinking" or "Conflict Resolution" as your help desk skills resume?
 Which information do you put on your cover letter for help desk?

 You also need to remember that there are a number of people who apply for a professional help desk job, thus, making it a tough competition for you.

 Everyone is eying to sit on the iron throne by hook or by crook.
 You know you are not just any normal help desk employee.
 If getting a help desk job is game of thrones then you definitely are its Jon Snow.

 We know that too.
 The question here is - How would you show this to the recruiters waiting there to hire you?
 Claiming a job in 2019 is much difficult a task than claiming a throne.
 Here, you either get shortlisted or rejected (Duh!
 Quite Obvious)

 You need not worry.
 Here we are to solve all your queries involved, in relation with making a professional help desk resume to explicitly showcase your skills.